API Documentation

 create_topic_<TYPE>

-argument is the quality of service setting, which can be
+The second argument is the quality of service

-stream that the received messages should be merged into.
+that the received messages should be merged

-Multiple subscriptions can be merged into the same event stream.
+into.
+Multiple subscriptions can be merged into

 dora_events_into_combined